RoshanSinhabahu/ReactWeatherApp/README.md

 # 🌦️ React Weather Dashboard

-A sleek weather app built with React, designed to feel like the weather outside!
-With animated backgrounds and a modern glass-style UI.
+A sleek weather app built with React, designed to feel like the weather outside  with **live weather data**.
+Featuring animated backgrounds, a modern glass-style UI, and real-time updates.

 ---

 🌐 **Live Demo**: https://what-the-sky-say.vercel.app/

 ---

 ## 🔍 What It Does

-- Weather info with cool animations (rain, snow, thunder, stars ✨)
+- 🎞️ Dynamic background animations (rain, snow, thunder, stars ✨)
-- Glassmorphism UI design
+- 🧊 Clean **Glassmorphism** UI design
-- Fully component-based
+- ⚛️ Fully component-based architecture
-- Simple, clean CSS
+- 🧼 Minimal and maintainable CSS

-⚠️ Currently using static data.
-Coming soon: live weather API, working search bar, and effects like fog & mist.

 ---

 ## 🧰 Built With

 - React
 - CSS
 - React Icons
+- OpenWeatherMap API

 ---

+🎨 **Designed & Developed by Me**
-Designed by me 💡 with a bit of help from Google AI for code & debugging.
-Focused on clean UX and modern visuals.
+With help from Google AI + ChatGPT for debugging.
+Focused on sleek UI, smooth UX.